Printer and printing properties

 Expert technical support via email, phone, or from our global community is available to you for the lifetime of your printer.

-Online resources, an easy to use app, extensive manuals, a detailed knowledgebase and so much more.
+Online resources, extensive manuals, a detailed knowledgebase and so much more.
 You’re never far from the answers you need.